-Aura - engineered wood flooring comprises an oak wear layer and softwood backing, 100% of which is certified by the Forest Stewardship Council (FSC® 100%)
+Aura Engineered Wood flooring comprises an oak wear layer and softwood backing, 100% of which is FSC® chain of custody (FSC® C124301) certified.

 - In terms of responsible forest management, FSC® comply with all applicable laws, regulations and nationally-ratified international treaties, conventions and agreements.

-- FSC® help maintain, conserve and/or restore ecosystem services and environmental values of the management unit, and avoid, repair or mitigate negative environmental impacts
+- FSC® helps maintain, conserve and restore ecosystem services and environmental values of the management unit, and avoid, repair or mitigate negative environmental impacts.

 - Chain of custody certification from forest to end-user ensures that FSC® materials and products are checked at every stage of processing so that customers purchasing FSC® labelled products can be confident that they are genuinely FSC® certified.

-- All liquid waste and ‘scrap clay’ from the process is put it back into making new tiles
+- All liquid waste and ‘scrap clay’ from the process are put it back into making new tiles.